 - Coercion and Its Fallout by Murray Sidman.
 Dr. Sidman is the go-to behavior analyst on the topics of negative reinforcement and punishment and has hundreds of papers dating from the 1950s.
 This book is in lay language and is a bit frustrating in that it lacks references, but given his credentials it has almost become a primary reference itself.
 If you haven’t read much about aversives from a learning theory or societal standpoint, this book will knock you over.
 It will take you a while to recover.

 - Manual of Clinical Behavioral Medicine for Dogs and Cats by Karen Overall.
-It’s phenomenal that we can buy a book with this much information in it at such a reasonable price.
+It’s phenomenal that we can buy a book with this much information in it at such a reasonable price (ebook only at this time, though).
 It is about behavior problems from a medical standpoint.
 The intended audience for this book is probably vets.
 It is highly technical yet quite readable.

-- Treating Separation Anxiety in Dogs by Malena DeMartini-Price.
-This book is fairly new but already a classic.
+- Separation Anxiety in Dogs: Next Generation Protocols and Practices by Malena DeMartini-Price.
+This is Malena’s second book on the topic and even better than the first.
 If you are a trainer you’ve probably already heard of it.
 But people who foster, people who work with shelter dogs, and pet owners with separation anxiety dogs all need this book.

 - A Guide to Living With & Training a Fearful Dog by Debbie Jacobs.
 Another classic.
 I wish I could gift a copy of this book to every single person who has a fearful dog.
 We could change the world that way.